10 Movies That Inspire Gratitude

 7. How The Grinch Stole Christmas (1966)

-Yet another Christmas classic cracks this list with the beloved a1960s animated special, How The Grinch Stole Christmas.
-The story tells the tale of the titular character, The Grinch, a green-furred grumpy creature who despises the joyful people of Whoville.
+The story tells the tale of The Grinch, a green-furred and always grumpy creature who despises the joyful people of Whoville.

 Determined to ruin the Christmas celebration of the townsfolk, Grinch decides to steal all the presents on Christmas Eve to ensure that everyone in Whoville will have a sad Christmas.
 However, as dawn breaks, the people of Whoville start celebrating the joyous occasion instead of crying.

-The Grinch realizes that Christmas is not just about material things but something more.
-Therefore, gratitude is one of the main themes of the Christmas season.
-Being thankful for one’s family, having good health, a roof over the head, or the simplest things are enough to be grateful and happy.
+Gratitude is at the core of the film as well as the message of being thankful for one’s family, having good health, a roof over the head, or the simplest things are enough to be grateful and happy.

 Duration: 26 min